Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • a feeling of fear of death develops;

-• there is a release of sputum of different colors, foamy structure;
+• there is a discharge of sputum of different colors and a foamy structure;

-Coma is possible without medical assistance.
-Edema with asthmatic attacks provokes the destruction of the tissues of the respiratory tract, which ultimately can lead to the death of the patient.
+Without medical assistance, coma is possible.
+Edema with asthmatic attacks provokes destruction of respiratory tract tissue, which can ultimately cause the death of the patient.

 First aid before the ambulance arrives

-Correct actions will help to normalize the condition before the ambulance arrives.
+Correct actions will help normalize the condition before the ambulance arrives.
 Algorithm for providing emergency care:

-1. when asthmatic attacks appear, call an ambulance;
+1. if asthmatic attacks occur, call an ambulance;

-2. the patient needs to take a sitting or semi-sitting position with the legs down;
+2. the patient needs to take a sitting or semi-sitting position with his legs down;

-4. open the windows to ensure the circulation of fresh air in the room;
+4. open windows to ensure fresh air circulation in the room;

-5. unbutton, remove clothes that prevent the patient from breathing;
+5. unbutton and remove clothing that prevents the patient from breathing;

-7. with a heart pressure above 90 mm, give the patient a nitroglycerin tablet sublingually;
+7. if the heart pressure is above 90 mm, give the patient a sublingual nitroglycerin tablet;

-8. to reduce cardiac load and venous blood retention, tourniquets are worn on the legs;
+8. to reduce cardiac stress and venous blood retention, tourniquets are placed on the legs;

-9. the harnesses are applied alternately, they can be on the legs for no more than 20 minutes;
+9. tourniquets are applied alternately, they can remain on the legs for no more than 20 minutes;

 10. when the blood pressure level returns to normal, it is necessary to get rid of excess fluid in the lungs with the help of diuretics;

-11. carry out inhalations with an aqueous solution of alcohol (for children 30%, adults 96%) - will help remove foamy discharge.
+11. inhalation with an aqueous solution of alcohol (30% for children, 96% for adults) will help remove foamy discharge.

-Ambulance actions on arrival and transportation of the victim
+Ambulance actions upon arrival and transportation of the victim

-The algorithm of actions of medical workers who came to the call begins with the introduction of powerful painkillers, such as Morphine, to the patient.
-Also, drugs are used to normalize the hydrostatic pressure in the pulmonary circle, diuretics with nitroglycerin.
+The algorithm of actions of the medical workers who came to the call begins with the administration of strong painkillers, for example Morphine, to the patient.
+Also used are drugs to normalize hydrostatic pressure in the pulmonary circle, diuretics with nitroglycerin.
 To transport the patient, the following manipulations are carried out:

-• the patient must be placed on his back so that his body is slightly raised;
+• the patient must be placed on his back so that his torso is slightly elevated;

-• if diuretics were not used, turnstiles should be placed on the legs, while maintaining the arterial pulse;
+• if diuretics were not used, tourniquets should be applied to the legs, while maintaining the arterial pulse;

-• oxygen therapy (if necessary, a tube is inserted into the trachea for artificial ventilation);
+• oxygen therapy (if necessary, a tube is inserted into the trachea for artificial ventilation of the lungs);

 • carrying out inhalations with aqueous solutions of alcohol;